jhonatancamasca/sentiment_analysis/README.md

 This is a dataset for **binary sentiment classification**.

-## Technical aspects

-To develop this Machine Learning model you will have to primary interact with the Jupyter notebook provided, called `AnyoneAI - Sprint Project 05.ipynb`.
-This notebook will guide you through all the steps you have to follow and the code you have to complete in the different parts of the project, also marked with a `TODO` comment.

 ## Install

 A `requirements.txt` file is provided with all the needed Python libraries for running this project.
 For installing the dependencies just run: